Living in Santa Barbara - The Pros and The Cons

 What are the Pros and Cons of Living in Santa Barbara, CA?

 Living in Santa Barbara is often referred to as "Living in Paradise".
 And, perhaps you are considering making a move?
-But, with skyrocketing home prices, talk of the "California Exodus," tax hikes, rising interest rates and more, many people are weighing the pros and cons and wonder
+But, with skyrocketing home prices, talk of the "California Exodus," tax hikes, fluctuating interest rates and more, many people are weighing the pros and cons and wonder

 "Is Santa Barbara a good place to live?"